EDUCBA Logo

 stock market chart patterns (dollar)

-Golden Rule: Stock Market Chart Patterns is not for the risk-averse.
+Golden Rule: Stock Market Chart Patterns are not for the risk-averse.

 The futures market is a centralized marketplace for sellers and buyers across the globe.
-The futures contract states the price to be paid and the date of delivery.
+The futures contract states the price to be paid and the delivery date.

 Most futures contracts end without actual delivery of the commodity.

-Example of a futures contract: Buyer makes a contract to receive a product A at a later date.
+Example of a futures contract: Buyer makes a contract to receive product A at a later date.
 Price and terms for delivery are established.
 This means the price for product A has been secured for a certain period in the future.
-This has its advantages if the price of product Arises in the near future.
-By forming an agreement, the buyer is reducing the risk for prices to shoot up.
+This has its advantages if the price of the product rises in the near future.
+By forming an agreement, the buyer is reducing the risk of prices shooting up.

 Stock Market Chart Patterns Futures Contract- The Long and Short of It